How to Grow Cucumbers in Florida

 Do Cucumbers Need Support to Grow?

-In this way, the cucumber plants will not occupy much space in our garden and have the advantage of making it easier to care for them, especially in small gardens, as well as in planting sites where you want to make the most of the space.
+In this way, the cucumber plants will not occupy much space in our garden and have the advantage of making it easier to care for them, especially in small gardens and planting sites where you want to make the most of the space.

 After trying a few commercial trellises, this is the best trellis for cucumbers I have found.